 At least one fellowship will be awarded each year.

 A budget outline and justification must be provided.
 An amount equivalent to 75 per cent of the grant will be disbursed upon project commencement, and 25 per cent upon project completion and receipt of a final report.

-The final report must be sent to the Education Research Grants Coordinator, Research Unit, Royal College.
-Projects approved for multiple-year funding will receive the second year of funding upon receipt of a satisfactory mid-project progress report.
+The final report must be sent to the Program Coordinator, Research Grants and Awards, Research Unit, Royal College.

-Applications must be submitted by completing the official grant form by the application deadline (no exceptions) on or before September 27, 2022, before 11:59pm (applicant’s local time).
+Applications must be submitted by completing the online grant form by the application deadline (no exceptions) on or before September 26, 2023, before 11:59pm (applicant’s local time).
 Attachments sent by email will not be accepted and are ineligible to be attached to the application.

 What to include in your application

 - Please download and complete the Grant Budget template.
 Once completed, please attach the document.
 Use of the Royal College Budget Template is mandatory.